Donington, Shropshire: Population trends

 the most populated age group was 16–24.
 This could be because the RAF base at Cosford is included in these data statistics.
-In general though, the 2001 census shows that there are more people living in the parish under the age of 44, than there are over that age.
+In general, however, the 2001 census shows that there are more people living in the parish under the age of 44, than there are over that age.

 Employment

-According to the 1881 census the main sources of employment within Donington was either in Agriculture or in Domestic services.
-The same census also states how that these jobs were mainly dominated by men and that for most women living in Donington at the time had no employment.
+According to the 1881 census the main sources of employment within Donington were either in agriculture or in domestic services.
+The same census also shows that these jobs were mainly dominated by men, and most women living in Donington at the time had no employment.
 In comparison, the 2001 census shows that the employment structure has changed compared to that of 1881.
 The 2001 census shows that now over 2600 people now work in the service sector, and around 100 people now work in agriculture and manufacturing.
 There could be many reasons as to why there has been such a dramatic switch in terms of employment over the last 120 years, but it does follow the national trend for local parishes in terms of employment.